-The Cape Ann Archaics did not hunt swordfish but were deep-sea fishers, evidenced by the bones of anglerfish in one of their sites.
+The Cape Ann Archaics did not specialize in hunting swordfish, as some others did, but were deep-sea fishers, evidenced by the bones of anglerfish in one of their sites.
 We also find bones of extinct or near extinct species of animals and birds, such as the flightless great auk, passenger pigeons, the sea mink—a kind of saltwater adapted weasel, Eastern grey wolf dogs, and Eastern elk, later replaced by the bones of whitetail (Virginia) deer.
 Bones of the great auk, sea mink, other extinct species, and deep-sea Atlantic anglerfish, also called Football Fish, have been found in Middle Archaic sites on Cape Ann and vicinity.
 Plummets (sinkers) and grooved net weights have been found in caches on Cape Ann’s northeastern beaches and headlands, for example at Gap Head, Flat Point, Lands End, and Penzance Road in Rockport, opposite off-shore islands.
-Those islands historically had dense rookeries of great auk and other sea birds, and bird netting undoubtedly occurred there along with net fishing in the channels and tidal strands.
+Those islands historically had dense rookeries of great auk and other sea birds, and bird netting undoubtedly occurred there along with net fishing in the channels and intertidal zones.
 Tools for processing fish and meat are common in Archaic sites, such as semi-lunar knives (also known as ulus or mezzalunas), often carved from slate and used for defleshing bone or scaling fish.

 Species exploited by Essex County Coastal Archaics:

 Sea Mink (Creative Commons) Great Auk (John Gould, Public Domain)